awslabs/plit/README.md

 feedback from Matplotlib users and non Matplotlib users.
 Want to understand how it makes your life easier and what challenges or limitations you run into.
 The last way is to contribute to it.
-Submit a snippet of code for a recent visualization you did along with a small publicly available dataset.
+Submit a snippet of code for a recent visualization you did along with a dataset.